 line 158: Are the V and beta parameters from the Langevin equation equivalent to the same parameter from Taylor's law?
 If so, please state.
 If not, please give this parameter a different name to avoid confusion.
 Also, how correlated are the F, V, and beta parameters for each of your model fits?

 Yes, the V and beta parameters of both parts are equivalent.
 We have explicitly written it when introducing the Langevin Equation.
 We find that V and beta are positively correlated, as shown in Figure 2.
-F is little correlated with the actual V and beta, and depends mostly on the history of microbiota-host interactions.
+F hardly correlates with the actual V and beta, and depends mostly on the history of microbiota-host interactions.

 Figs. 4-5: Describe the panels showing DV and RV (and define these parameters) in the figure caption.
 How are you defining your medium-ranked stability islands?
 Quantitatively?
 Do you see a steady/linear decay in RSI as you move down in average rank?
 Is there a plateau at medium average ranks?
 Is there a non-monotonic trend?
 This is hard to see with just numbers.
 Maybe try plotting RSI as the width of your average rank colorbar, or show a line-plot with RSI on the y-axis and average rank on the x-axis.

 Rank Variability (RV) and Differences Variability (DV) parameters have been mentioned in the captions of Figure 4, Figure 5, and Supplementary Figures S1 and S2.
 Together with RSI, the lector is referred to “Rank stability and variability” subsection in Material and Methods for details.
 In “Rank stability of the taxa” subsection in Results, we associate the concept of rank-stability islands to medium-ranked taxa whose RSI is roughly over 70%.
 In addition, to represent RSI both by numeric value (in percentage terms) and by a colormap scale, following the Reviewer suggestions, we have substituted the overall rank colorbar (it was dispensable as it was just showing the colormap used) by a line-plot showing the RSI on the x-axis for the elements ordered by global rank in the y-axis (so that the criteria for the order of the elements in the Figures has been kept).
 In this line-plot, the x-axis maximum value is 100%.
 The x-axis minimum value has been chosen as the lower RSI for the taxa shown, in percentage terms and floored to the nearest integer.
 Thanks to this new representation suggested by the Reviewer, we can observe a quasi-lineal decay in RSI as we move down in the overall rank, with some fluctuations (which are lower in the ordinary periods compared to the special period shown in Figure 4).
-In the medium-ranked taxa, those fluctuations, when are positive and significant (RSI surpasses approx. 70% threshold), they correspond to the mentioned rank-stability islands.
+In the medium-ranked taxa, those fluctuations, when positive and significant (RSI exceeds approx. 70% threshold), they correspond to the mentioned rank-stability islands.

 line 214: You say you used the 'largest sampling' time series for Fig. 6.
 Is this still true after including the paper from David et al.?
 I think the female time series from the Caporaso paper is shorter than both the time series form the David paper.
 Also, you mention that you calculated beta and V, but only plot V. Why not show beta as well?